Finland–Kosovo relations

 Finland–Kosovo relations are foreign relations between Finland and Kosovo.
 Kosovo declared its independence from Serbia on 17 February 2008 and Finland recognised it on 7 March 2008.
 Finland maintains an embassy in Pristina.
+Kosovo and Finland share a diplomatic relationship that has evolved significantly since Kosovo's declaration of independence in 2008.
+Finland, one of the first non-NATO countries to contribute to the Kosovo Force (KFOR) mission, has played a vital role in ensuring peace and stability in Kosovo.
+In addition to military and peacekeeping contributions, Finland has supported Kosovo through various development initiatives and diplomatic recognition.

 History

+Finland engaged in Kosovo following the 1999 war, providing humanitarian aid to Albania and Macedonia during the refugee crisis.

+Ahtisaari’s Role in Kosovo Peace Talks and Challenges in Reconciliation

 In 1999, the President of Finland, Martti Ahtisaari, was reported as wanting to step up attempts to secure a peace agreement for Kosovo in his new role as a leading negotiator for the European Union.
 It was also reported that "Correspondents say that despite Mr Ahtisaari's support for air strikes, his position as president of a non-NATO country could make him palatable to Belgrade [Serbian Government]."
 In 2007, United Nations envoy for Kosovo says independence was the "only viable option" for the territory of Kosovo.

 However, Ahtisaari's plan for peace failed and he was unable to reconcile Serbs and Albanians in Kosovo and that "Serbians see him as a leading player in the break-up of their country."

+Finland's Early Initiatives in Kosovo Post-1999 War

+In 1999, Finland undertook minor initiatives, including funding the International Criminal Tribunal for the former Yugoslavia to investigate war crimes and allocating a budget for small civil-military cooperation (CIMIC) projects through the Finnish KFOR Forces.
+Additionally, the Liaison Office in Pristina began operations in late August to coordinate EU assistance during Finland's EU Presidency.
+The decision to maintain the office's operations beyond the Presidency was made only at the end of the year.

+Support for Kosovo’s Disabled Community

+Another element of Finland's Kosovo program stands out due to an anecdote shared by all Finnish interviewees during this evaluation.
+During a Finnish TV news report on Kosovo refugee camps in Macedonia, a disabled individual in a wheelchair made a heartfelt plea to his Finnish friend, a well-known advocate for the disabled in Finland: “Kalle, help us, the disabled are suffering in Kosovo!”
+This personal appeal led to a support project for HandiKOS, Kosovo's association for the disabled, in the latter half of 1999.
+Initially implemented through Oxfam due to the lack of banking operations in Kosovo, the project was later managed by FIDIDA and the Finnish Association of the Deaf under a consultancy contract.